vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat Jun 13 05:44:16 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun Jun 14 06:03:26 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER